 The median age for the onset of clinical depression is 32 (U.S. Census Bureau Population Estimates by Demographic Characteristics, 2005).

-Seasonal Affective Disorder (SAD) – depression is directly caused by the time of the year.
-It occurs most often in the winter months when sunlight is not as readily available, typically going away in the spring and summer.
+Seasonal Affective Disorder (SAD) – This type of depression is directly caused by the time of the year.
+It occurs most often in the winter months when people have access to less sunlight, typically going away in the spring and summer.

-Persistent Depressive Disorder – depression that lasts for two years or longer.
+Persistent Depressive Disorder – This is depression that lasts for two years or longer.

-Psychotic Depression – depression accompanied by psychotic symptoms such as hallucinations, delusions, and paranoia
+Psychotic Depression – This is depression accompanied by psychotic symptoms such as hallucinations, delusions, and paranoia.

-Postpartum Depression – depression that develops in the weeks or months after childbirth.
+Postpartum Depression – This is depression that develops in the weeks or months after childbirth.

-Premenstrual Dysphoric Disorder (PMDD) – depression experienced by women prior to the start of each period.
-Other symptoms can include fatigue, anxiety, mood swings, change in appetite, change in sleep patterns, difficulty concentrating, irritability, and feeling overwhelmed.
+Premenstrual Dysphoric Disorder (PMDD) – This is depression experienced by women prior to the start of each period.
+It often occurs with symptoms such as fatigue, anxiety, mood swings, changes in appetite, changes in sleep patterns, difficulty concentrating, irritability, and feeling overwhelmed.

-‘Situational’ Depression – usually a short-term, stress-related type of depression that develops in response to a traumatic event.
+Situational Depression – This is a short-term, typically stress-related type of depression that develops in response to a traumatic event.
 Common events that can trigger situational depression include the death of a loved one, divorce, and illness.
-Situational depression is also called ‘stress response syndrome’.
+Situational depression is also called “stress response syndrome.”

-To be diagnosed with major depression, you must be suffering from five or more of the following symptoms for two weeks or longer, and at least one of the symptoms must be loss of interest in activities or a depressed mood.
-Symptoms may vary depending on what kind of depression has been diagnosed.
+To be diagnosed with major depression, a person must be experiencing five or more of the following symptoms for two weeks or longer, with at least one of the symptoms must be a loss of interest in activities or a depressed mood:

 - Feelings of sadness and/or irritability